 Adequate Roadways for Fire-Fighting Apparatus

-Build and require roadways that are adequate in terms of width, radius, and grade to accommodate SCCFD fire-fighting apparatus, while maintaining Los Gatos’s neighborhoods and small-town character.
+Require that new, existing, and non-conforming roadways, specifically those in SRA and VHFHSZ areas are constructed and updated to reflect contemporary fire safe standards in terms of width, radius, and grade in compliance with SCCFD requirements.
+At a minimum, new and improved roadways shall accommodate SCCFD fire-fighting apparatus, while maintaining Los Gatos’s neighborhoods and small-town character.

 Fire Hazard Mitigation in Project Review